amazon-connect/amazon-connect-in-app-calling-examples/README.md

 1. ``I want to enable in-app calling in my mobile applications, so that users can reach out to our customer support while staying in the app, and the app is able to send needed information(such as user info or current page) to customer support along the call.``

-The iOS/Android integration examples and StartWebRTCContact example are needed to acheive this use case: iOS/Android examples demonstrates the mobile application part including invoke StartWebRTCContact api(through StartWebRTC example), sending contact attributes, start audio/video call session, as well as sending DTMF; StartWebRTCContact example acts as a proxy API, relaying the StartWebRTCContact request from mobile applications to Amazon Connect.
+The iOS/Android integration examples and StartWebRTCContact example are needed to achieve this use case: iOS/Android examples demonstrates the mobile application part including invoke StartWebRTCContact api(through StartWebRTC example), sending contact attributes, start audio/video call session, as well as sending DTMF; StartWebRTCContact example acts as a proxy API, relaying the StartWebRTCContact request from mobile applications to Amazon Connect.

 2. ``I have my web application for agents, I would like to enable video capablity on my agent application so that agents can send/receive videos while supporting customers.``